-Within five days of completion of the adjudicative hearing, the relevant Title IX Decision-maker shall issue a written determination regarding responsibility applying the preponderance of evidence standard.
+Within five days of completion of the determination without a hearing or the adjudicative hearing if one is held, the relevant Title IX Decision-maker shall issue a written determination regarding responsibility applying the preponderance of evidence standard.
 The written determination must include the following:

-- Identification of the allegations potentially constituting sexual harassment - A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held. - Findings of fact supporting the determination. - Conclusions regarding the application of the University's applicable code of conduct to the facts. - A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the University imposes [subject to additional requirements] on the respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the complainant; and - The University's procedures and permissible bases for the complainant and respondent to appeal.
+- Identification of the allegations potentially constituting sex discrimination (including, without limitation, sex-based harassment where applicable) - A description of the procedural steps taken from the receipt of the complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and adjudicative hearings held (if one was held in the case of allegations of sexbased harassment involving a student) - > Rationale supporting the determination. - Conclusions regarding the application of the University's applicable code of conduct to the facts - A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility; in the case of allegations of sex-based harassment involving a student, any disciplinary sanctions the University imposes [subject to additional requirements] on the respondent; and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant - The University's procedures and permissible bases for the complainant and respondent to appeal; and